 Analysis of Networks and Games

-Dr. Kathryn Abel, Director of Undergraduate Academics, Industrial and Systems Engineering
+Dr. Kathryn Abel, Dr. Kathryn Abel, Undergraduate Industrial & Systems Engineering Program Director

 Thinking about the ways in which technology can help organizations accomplish goals